ubaldot/vim-poptools/README.md

 :PoptoolsRecentFiles
 :PoptoolsCmdHistory
-:PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrep # External grep.
+:PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrepInBuffer # Find pattern in the current buffer :PoptoolsGrep # External grep.
 Grep command is displayed.
 :PoptoolsVimgrep # Vimgrep, show results in the quickfix-list instead of a popup.
 :PoptoolsLastSearch # Show the last search results